threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

 This guide is meant to get you started quickly with the Farmerbot.
 That being said, there is a lot more that can be done with the Farmerbot.

-For more information on the Farmerbot, please refer to the [official Farmerbot Go repository](https://github.com/threefoldtech/tfgrid-sdk-go/tree/development/farmerbot).
+For more information on the Farmerbot, please refer to the [Additional Information section](./farmerbot_information.md).
+You can also consult the [official Farmerbot Go repository](https://github.com/threefoldtech/tfgrid-sdk-go/tree/development/farmerbot).

 If you have any questions, you can ask the ThreeFold community for help on the [ThreeFold Forum](https://forum.threefold.io/) or on the [ThreeFold Farmers Chat](https://t.me/threefoldfarmers) on Telegram.